ttych/lego_cynefin/contents/lego_chaos.md

 > Decide in 30 seconds to build either a building or a factory.
 > Then build it, with the following constraints :
 > - Regular color pattern.
-> - Each colour of bricks MUST only be touched by one person.
+> - Each colour of bricks must only be touched by one person.
 > - You are not allowed to talk.
 > - At random time, 1 member will immediatly join a different team.